Ola-Daniel/privacy-policy-generator/README.md

 When is a privacy policy required?
 ----------------------------------
-A privacy policy is required by law in many countries and regions, such as Nigeria, the US, and the EU, to protect the privacy rights of the users and to comply with regulations.
+A privacy policy is required by law in many countries and regions, such as Nigeria, Ghana, The European Union, and the US to protect the privacy rights of the users and to comply with regulations.
 It is also required during the registration of apps on Apple's App Store and Google's PlayStore.

 How does the Privacy Policy Generator work?